y-ilin/README-Generator/sample-generated-files/README.md

 Licensed under the MIT License.

 ## Contributing
-contribution details here
+To contribute directly to the code base, please see this [How to Contribute](https://github.com/Microsoft/vscode/wiki/How-to-Contribute) document

 ## Tests
 test instructions here

 ## Questions
 The author's GitHub: https://github.com/y-ilin

-Any questions regarding this repository can be directed to yilinlee19@gmail.co
+Any questions regarding this repository can be directed to yilinlee19@gmail.com